madipavan/dipeshamode/README.md

 - 🌱 Learning **System Design & Clean Architecture** for scalable cross-platform apps.
 - 👯 Looking to collaborate on **Open Source Billing Systems**, Flutter plugins, and fintech tools that help small businesses.
 - 🤔 Looking for help with **advanced Firebase batch operations** and **in-app updates** for desktop apps.
-- 💬 Ask me about **Flutter, Firebase, BLoC, Riverpod, Node.js, Dart, and building production-ready desktop apps**.
+- 💬 Ask me about **Flutter, Firebase, BLoC, Dsa, Oops, Node.js, Dart, and building production-ready flutter apps**.
-- 📫 Reach me at: [your_email@gmail.com]
+- 📫 Reach me at: [amodedipesh12@gmail.com]
 - ⚡ Fun fact: Turning a centuries-old fruit business into a digital experience – one bill at a time! 🍌✨

 ---